geluk/matrix-webhook-gateway/README.md

    are resolved correctly during the loading process.
 6. The plugin is `require()`d and some basic integrity checks are performed against the resulting object to validate that it is correctly formed.
-7. The `init()` function is executed, and the plugin is added to the list of active plugins.
+7. The plugin class is instantiated, the `init()` function is executed, and the plugin is added to the list of active plugins.

 # Development setup